ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Customer Service

 Good customer service.
-I reached out to their customer service with my complaints about having to pay a high import tax, and they quickly resolved it with a refund.
+I reached out to their customer service with my complaints about paying a high import tax, and they quickly resolved it with a refund.